afaraone/CV/README.md

 ## Andres Faraone-Pirie
 I’m a full stack junior developer and recent Makers Academy graduate.
-As a teacher and a language learner, I love learning new things and helping others do the same.
+As a teacher and a linguist, I love learning new things and helping others do the same.
 I’m looking for a job where I can grow as a developer, gain hands-on experience and contribute to the team.

 ## Skills

+#### Technical Skills
+ - Whilst at Makers, I gained the necessary skill-set for full stack web development.
+I am familiar with Ruby, JavaScript, HTML and CSS, and have worked with frameworks such as Rails, Sinatra, React and NodeJS.
+ - In addition to technical knowledge, I have an understanding of good design for OOD and follow SOLID principles.
+ - I follow Test-Driven Development, and am familiar with RSpec, Capybara, Jasmine, Jest, Mocha, Enzyme and Puppeteer.
+I make use of test databases and mocked objects to ensure robust unit testing.
+ - I have used CI/CD in my projects and am currently learning about containerisation (Docker and Kubernetes).

 #### Great Communicator
  - Teaching